 Interior designers often warn that the biggest decorating mistake they notice is area rugs that are too small for the space.
-"I'm a firm believer that the rug is a unifying element that pulls a room together and should anchor the furniture pieces," interior designer Stefani Stein recently told MyDomaine.
+"I'm a firm believer that the rug is a unifying element that pulls a room together and should anchor the furniture pieces," interior designer Stefani Stein told MyDomaine.
 "Sometimes finding the perfect rug in the perfect size can be tricky, and going custom isn't always an option.
 So if the rug of your dreams isn't quite the right scale, try layering.
 Just be careful to avoid textural overload."

-In most rooms, the rules are simple: Leave at least six inches between the end of the rug and the walls (or counters in the case of kitchens); leave all furniture legs off rugs in busy thoroughfares like entryways and hallways, and let the space dictate your choice of rug size.
+In most rooms, the rules are simple: Leave at least six inches between the end of the rug and the walls (or counters, in the case of kitchens); leave all furniture legs off rugs in busy thoroughfares like entryways and hallways, and let the space dictate your choice of rug size.
 But in other rooms—the bedroom, the living room, and the dining room—the rules are a little trickier.

 In the Bedroom

 As a general rule, for a king or queen bed, a 9-by-12-foot rug is ideal if you have a bench at the foot of the bed.
 If you don't, an 8-by-10-foot rug should suffice.
 For a twin or full-size bed, aim for a 6-by-9-foot rug or bigger.

 In the Dining Room

-In the dining room, there is one simple rule to follow when choosing a rug: Make sure that all chairs sit comfortably on the rug by making sure that the rug extends 36 inches beyond all sides of the table (and no less than 24 inches).
+In the dining room, there is one simple rule to follow when choosing a rug: Make sure that all chairs sit comfortably on the rug by ensuring sure that the rug extends 36 inches beyond all sides of the table (and no less than 24 inches).
 This goes for both rectangular and round rugs.

-If you want to make sure that you're choosing the right area rug size for your dining room table, simply add at least 60 inches to the length and the width of your table to get your ideal rug size.
+If you want to be confident that you're choosing the right area rug size for your dining room table, simply add at least 60 inches to the length and the width of your table to get your ideal rug size.
 For instance, a 40-by-60-inch table should be paired with at least an 8-by-10-foot rug but would work best with a 9-by-12-foot rug.
 For round tables, add at least 60 inches to the diameter.